idaholab/virtual_test_bed/doc/content/msr/msfr/nek5000_cfd_model.md

        caption=Comparison of the RANS (a) and time-averaged LES (b) results of axial velocity field.

-In between the fast yet less accurate 2-D simulations and the accurate but computationally demanding 3-D full-core simulations, the CFD simulations of a wedge domain can potentially achieve an good balance of efficiency and accuracy.
+In between the fast yet less accurate 2-D simulations and the accurate but computationally demanding 3-D full-core simulations, the CFD simulations of a wedge domain can potentially achieve a good balance of efficiency and accuracy.
 As shown in [wedge_mesh], three wedge domains are considered in this work.
 The corresponding RANS solutions are presented in [vel_wedge] for cases WA, WB and WC.
 Note that the inlet channel in both cases WA and WC is a rectangular duct which is the same as in the 3-D full-core model.
 Meanwhile, the case WB is a 3-D equivalent of the 2-D axisymetric domain through a $22.5^\circ$ circumferential rotation.
 The inlet channel of case WB is a partial ring (as illustrated in [wedge_mesh]).